Claualvarez/ECCB2020/Superimposition.md

 **6. Run the alignment or click [here](http://cospi.iiserpune.ac.in/click/output/01092020233149/01092020233149.html) to open the pre-computed superimposition.**

-**7. Examine the results and compare them to the superimposition coputed with TM-align. \
+**7. Examine the results and compare them to the superimposition that we previously computed using TM-align. \
 Locate the alignment summary.**

   ![](https://github.com/Claualvarez/ECCB2020/blob/master/Figures/CLICK_summary.png)